RiyaTiwari207/Vityarathi-project/README.md

 # Vityarathi-project
-                                                                              Digital classroom attendence system Overview
+                                                                              Digital smart  attendence system Overview

+This project is made to make the attendance process easier and faster.
+In many classrooms, attendance is still written manually, which takes time and can also lead to mistakes.
-This project is a console-based attendance tracker developed using Python.
+To solve this problem, I created a simple attendance system using Python.
-The main purpose of this system is to simplify the classroom attendance process by allowing users to add students, record daily attendance, update existing entries, and view attendance reports in a structured format.It helps reduce manual effort and errors in maintaining attendance records.

  Features

  Add new students
  Mark daily attendance (P = Present, A = Absent, L = Leave) Update previously marked attendance
- View attendance in normal or numbered format
+ View attendance report
- Simple and user-friendly menu-driven interface
+ Simple and user-friendly  interface

   Technologies Used

-Language	Python
+Python programming language
-Concepts Applied	Loops, Conditional Statements, Lists, Dictionaries, Functions Environment	Python 3.X Interpreter / IDE (VS Code, PyCharm or Terminal)
+Concepts Applied	Loops, Conditional Statements, Lists, Dictionaries, Functions Basic python functions.

 Project Structure

-Smart-Attendance-Management-System/
-│
+Smart-Attendance-Management-System

-├── attendance.py
+ attendance.py
-├── README.md
+ README.md
-├── screenshot
+ screenshot

 How to Run the Project